 I am a mother, runner, wife, editor, and writer.
 My work has appeared in The New York Times, Parents, Parenting, Runner's World, and many other publications over the years.
 I also make a mean margarita and run races (everything from 5Ks to marathons).

-I live outside of New York City with my husband, two kids (Sam, 6, and Alan, 4), a corpulent cat, and a chihuahua with emotional issues.
+I live outside of New York City with my husband, three kids (7, 5, and 4 months), a corpulent cat, and a chihuahua with emotional issues.

 Four years ago, I wrote our first sexual bucket listpost highlighting 50 things we should do sexually before we die.
 To say it went viral would be a major understatement.
 The list took on a life of its own, garnering more than 800 comments, hundreds of thousands of shares and views, and syndication galore.